Alexander-Scott/InterviewQuestions/README.md

 Given an array of integers that represent the digits of a number (e.g. [1,3,5,4]), add one to this number and return the array of digits of the new number.

 ### Question 10
-Given a 2D maze, find the way from top-left corner to bottom-right corner.
+Implement the logic for a bowling game.

 ### Question 11
+Implement an array based stack or a linked-list based stack.

+### Question 12
 Implement the quick sort algorithm.

+### Question 13
+Given a 2D maze, find the way from top-left corner to bottom-right corner.